 Astronaut photograph ISS026-E-23526 was acquired on January 30, 2011, with a Nikon D3S digital camera using an 800 mm lens, and is provided by the ISS Crew Earth Observations experiment and Image Science & Analysis Laboratory, Johnson Space Center.
 The image was taken by the Expedition 26 crew.
 The image has been cropped and enhanced to improve contrast.
 Lens artifacts have been removed.
 The International Space Station Program supports the laboratory as part of the ISS National Lab to help astronauts take pictures of Earth that will be of the greatest value to scientists and the public, and to make those images freely available on the Internet.
 Additional images taken by astronauts and cosmonauts can be viewed at the NASA/JSC Gateway to Astronaut Photography of Earth.
 Caption by Michael Carlowicz.

-Astronauts on the International Space Station snapped this photograph of Eritrea’s Nabro volcano in January 2011, just months before it erupted for the first time in recorded history.
+Astronauts on the International Space Station snapped this photograph of the volcano in Eritrea just months before it erupted for the first time in recorded history.